-Section Paragraph Reference Objectives of the Circular (Guidance) 17 achieving local speed limits that better reflect the needs of all road users, not just materised vehicles ensuring improved quality of life for local communities and a better balance between road safety, accessibility and environmental objectives, especially in rural communities Underlying Principles - Key Points Not numbered The key factors that should be taken into account in any decisions on local speed limits are: history of collisions road gametry and engineering road function composition of road users (including existing and potential levels of vulnerable road users) existing traffic speeds Considerations in setting local speed 23 While these factors need to be considered for all road types, they may be weighted differently in urban or rural areas.
-The impact on community and environmental outcomes should also be considered".
-A study of types of crashes, their severity, causes and frequency, together with a survey of traffic speeds, should indicate whether an existing speed limit is appropriate for the type of road and mix of use by different groups of limits road users, including the presence or potential presence of vulnerable road users (including people walking, cycling or riding horses, or on motorbikes), or whether it needs to be changed.
+Section Paragraph Reference Objectives of the Circular (Guidance) 17 achieving local speed limits that better reflect the needs of all road users, not just materised vehicles ensuring improved quality of life for local communities and a better balance between road safety, accessibility and environmental objectives, especially in rural communities Underlying Principles - Key Points Not numbered The key factors that should be taken into account in any decisions on local speed limits are: • history of collisions • road geometry and engineering • road function • composition of road users (including existing and potential levels of vulnerable road users) • existing traffic speeds • road environment Considerations in setting local speed 23 While these factors need to be considered for all road types, they may be weighted differently in urban or rural areas.
+The impact on community and environmental outcomes should also be considered.
+A study of types of crosshes, their severity, causes and frequency, together with a survey of traffic speeds, should indicate whether an existing speed limit is appropriate for the type of road and mix of use by different groups of limits road users, including the presence or potential presence of vulnerable road users (including people walking, cycling or riding horses, or on motorbikes), or whether it needs to be changed.
 Local residents may also express their concerns or desire for a lower speed limit and these comments should be considered.

-82.5 31 Before introducing or changing a local speed limit, traffic authorities will wish to satisfy themselves that the expected benefits exceed the costs.
-Many of the costs and benefits do not have monetary values associated with them, but traffic authorities should include an assessment of the following factors: collision and casualty savings conditions and facilities for vulnerable road users Impacts on walking and cycling and other mode shift congestion and journey time reliability environmental, community and quality of life impact Quality of life impact may include emissions, severance of local communities, visual impact, noise and vibration and costs, including of engineering and other physical measures including signing, maintenance and cost of enforcement.
-91 Different road users perceive risks and appropriate speeds differently, and drivers and riders of motor vehicles 52 Diperent room users perceive into unit oppropriate species ungerently and uniters of maners of maners of maners of maners of maners of the species of species of operations and unerselective of the species of species of operations of the species o 41 Where several roads with different speed limits enter a roundabout, the roundabout should be restricted at the some level as the majority of the approach roads.
+Underlying principles 31 Before introducing or changing a local speed limit, traffic authorities will wish to satisfy themselves that the expected benefits exceed the costs.
+Many of the costs and benefits do not have monetary values associated with them, but traffic authorities should include an assessment of the following factors: collision and casualty sovings conditions and facilities for vulnerable road users impacts on walking and eyeling and other mode shift congestion and journey time reliability environmental, community and quality of life impact Quality of life impact may include emissions, severance of local communities, visual impact, noise and vibration and costs, including of engineering and other physical measures including signing, maintenance and cost of enforcement.
+Underlying principles 32 Different road users perceive risks and appropriate speeds differently, and drivers and riders of motor vehicles often do not have the same perception of the hazards of speed as do people on foot, on bicycles or on horsebock.
+Fear of traffic can affect peoples' quality of life and the needs of viunerable road users must be fully taken into account in order to further encourage these modes of travel and improve their safety.
+Speed management strategies should seek to protect local community life.
+Underlying principles 41 Where several roads with different speed limits enter a roundabout, the roundabout should be restricted at the some level as the majority of the approach roads.
 If there is an equal division, for example where a 30 mph road crosses one with a limit of 40 mph, the roundabout itself should take the lower limit.
-95 Research into signed-only 20 mph speed limits shows that they generally lead to only small reductions in traffic speeds.
-Signed-only 20 mph speed limits are therefore most appropriate for areas where vehicle speeds are already low.
+20mph speed limits 95 Research into signed-only 20 mph speed limits shows that they generally lead to only small reductions in traffic speeds.
+Signed-only 20 mph speed limits are therefore most appropriate for areas where whicle speeds are already low.
 This may, for example, be on roads that are very narrow, through engineering or on-road car parking.
-If the mean speed is already at or below 24 mph on a road, introducing a 20mph speed limit through signing alone is likely to lead to general compliance with the new speed limit.
-31 32 41 95
+If the mean speed is already at a below 24 mph on a road, introducing a 20mph speed limit through signing alone is likely to lead to general compliance with the new speed limit.